Fulbright Degree Program FAQs

 What is considered a good GRE score?

-- The Graduate Record Examination (GRE General) is required for all applicants.
-It is an important tool enabling USEFP to compare applicants coming from diverse backgrounds, academic disciplines, and geographic regions.
-According to the old scoring system, a minimum score of 300 is required on each section of the GRE examination, with a higher score on the section most applicable to your field of study.
-Under the new scoring system, minimum scores of 138 in the verbal and 136 in the quantitative sections are required.
+- The Graduate Record Examination (GRE) is required for all applicants.
+Under the new scoring system, a minimum score of 145 is required on each section of the GRE examination, with a higher score on the section most applicable to your field of study.

 - The GRE scores are required for placement at a U.S. university.
 However, different disciplines have different GRE score requirements.
 For examples, English literature will require a higher score in the verbal section and engineering fields will require a higher score in the quantitative.